hyotang666/jingoh/tester/doc/make-requirement.G.md

 * :before :after :around
 This is used as setup or teardown.
-FORM wrapped by such forms.
+FORM is wrapped by such forms.
 In :around, you can use CALL-BODY (like CLOS:CALL-NEXT-METHOD).
+See CANONICALIZE.

 ## Example: